-Effective Monday, May 9 (start of spring semester), business travel can begin for the spring semester and beyond.
-A pre-approval form must be processed and on file before the travel takes place.
+A pre-approval form must be processed and on file before any business-related travel takes place.
 If no pre-approval form has been granted, the College reserves the right to withhold any reimbursement to the employee.

 In compliance with IRS regulations, the college meal reimbursements are determined using the standard meal allowance method, establishing a set amount for daily meals.